NervousGroove/Galath/README.md

 # 🤖 100% Secure
 Galath is the most secure framework for creating applications using web technologies, hiding the source code completely from the user, making it impossible for other users to copy or even see it.
 It is an innovative technology.

+# ✨ Customizing Your Program
+Notice that one of the files included in Galath is the "package.spike" file.
+You can change some of the information in this file such as the application name, author, and version.
+All these changes will impact your application, for example, if you change the application name, the window title will be the application name.

 ---> ALL RIGHTS RESERVED, SWANKYNOOB INC. | ESTABLISHED AND MANAGED BY Wesley YAN Soares Brehmer

 [This repository/project/program and all others from SwankyNoob apply to the developer's terms.](https://github.com/NervousGroove/SwankyNoob/blob/main/TERMS)